 An Bang is a lovely beach, just 4 miles outside of the old town of Hoi An.
 Most people simply venture to the beach for the day.
 But if you have chosen a vacation in Vietnam as an opportunity to relax and unwind, we would recommend that you stay in the quaint beach town rather than in the middle of crowded, touristy Hoi An old town.

 Regardless of whether you come for the afternoon, or stay a few nights in An Bang, it’s well worth checking out the beach and the subsequent town.
-Check out our list of our favorite restaurants, bars, and things to do at An Bang Beach!
+Check out this list of our favorite restaurants, bars, and things to do at An Bang Beach!

 Quick Navigation Links